 Choose peer-to-peer texting in the CallHub dashboard:

-Once you’re in campaign setup, you can name your campaign, choose the phone book you want to engage, and set a caller ID (shortcode/long code).
+Once you’re in campaign setup, you can name your campaign, choose the contact list you want to engage, and set a caller ID (shortcode/long code).

 Add templates for your initial message and questions agents need to ask.